-Sales of enzyme replacement therapy REPLAGAL (for fabry disease) were JPY 73.6 billion (JPY +6.8 billion and +10.2% AER, +15.1% CER).
-The increase was primary due to strong demand in the Growth and Emerging Markets.
+Sales of enzyme replacement therapy REPLAGAL (for Fabry disease) were JPY 77.9 billion (JPY +4.3 billion and +5.8% AER, +2.1% CER).
+The increase was due to favorable foreign exchange rates, and increased demand in the Growth and Emerging Markets.

-Sales of enzyme replacement therapy ELAPRASE (for Hunter syndrome) were JPY 91.6 billion (JPY +6.2 billion and +7.3% AER, +7.3% CER).
-The increase was primarily due to strong demand in the Growth and Emerging Markets.
+Sales of ADVATE (for hemophilia A) were JPY 111.8 billion (JPY -11.2 billion and -9.1% AER, -13.4% CER).
+The decrease was primarily due to competitor pressure in the U.S., as well as lower demand in China, with the decline partially offset by favorable foreign exchange rates.

-In PDT Immunology, revenue was JPY 818.6 billion (JPY +140.1 billion and +20.7% AER, +14.4% CER).
+In PDT, revenue was JPY 1,032.7 billion (JPY +129.0 billion and +14.3% AER, +8.6% CER).

-Aggregate sales of immunoglobulin products were JPY 644.6 billion (JPY +122.4 billion and +23.4% AER, +16.8% CER).
-Sales of each of our three global immunoglobulin brands marked double digit percentage of revenue growth, due to continued strong demand globally and growing supply, as well as favorable foreign exchange rates.
-Those include GAMMAGARD LIQUID/KIOVIG (for the treatment of primary immunodeficiency ("PID") and multifocal motor neuropathy ("MMN")), and subcutaneous immunoglobulin therapies (CUVITRU and HYQVIA) which are growing due to their benefit to patients and convenience in administration compared to intravenous therapies.
+Aggregate sales of immunoglobulin products were JPY 757.8 billion (JPY +113.2 billion and +17.6% AER, +11.5% CER).
+Sales of each of our three global immunoglobulin brands experienced double digit percentage sales growth, due to continued strong demand globally and growing supply, as well as favorable foreign exchange rates.
+Those include GAMMAGARD LIQUID/KIOVIG (for the treatment of primary immunodeficiency ("PID") and multifocal motor neuropathy ("MMN")), and subcutaneous immunoglobulin therapies (CUVITRU and HYQVIA), sales of which are growing at a fast pace due to their benefit to patients and convenience in administration compared to intravenous therapies.

-Aggregate sales of albumin products including HUMAN ALBUMIN and FLEXBUMIN (both primarily used for hypovolemia and hypoalbuminemia) were JPY 134.0 billion (JPY +12.5 billion and +10.3% AER, +5.9% CER).
-The increase was primarily driven by strong albumin demand in China.
+Aggregate sales of albumin products including HUMAN ALBUMIN and FLEXBUMIN (both primarily used for hypovolemia and hypoalbuminemia) were JPY 141.4 billion (JPY +7.4 billion and +5.5% AER, +1.1% CER).
+The increase was primarily driven by favorable foreign exchange rates.

-• In Oncology, revenue was JPY 462.4 billion (JPY +23.6 billion and +5.4% AER, +2.5% CER).
+.In Oncology, revenue was JPY 560.4 billion (JPY +98.1 billion and +21.2% AER, +17.2% CER).